MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/sample-charts.md

 <a name="AreaChart"></a>
 ## Area Chart
- The following is an area chart that shows the number of rows generated between a given date range.
+ The following is an area chart that shows the number of records generated between a given date range.

  ![Sample area chart](media/charts-count-of-records-areachart.gif "Sample area chart")